-According to Scott Sampson, Ph.D., the author of How to Raise a Wild Child, “the average child in the U.S. and Canada spends about seven hours a day staring at screens and only minutes engaged in unstructured play outdoors.
+According to Scott Sampson, Ph.D., the author of How to Raise a Wild Child (#CommissionsEarned), “the average child in the U.S. and Canada spends about seven hours a day staring at screens and only minutes engaged in unstructured play outdoors.
 Yet recent research indicates that getting out in nature is essential for healthy growth.
-Regular exposure to nature can help relieve stress, depression, and attention deficits.
-It can reduce bullying, combat obesity, and boost academic scores.
+Regular exposure to nature can help relieve stress, mood disorders, and attention deficits.
+It can reduce bullying, and boost physical health and academic scores.
 Most critical of all, abundant time in natural settings seems to yield long-term benefits in kids’ cognitive, emotional, and social development.”

 The benefits of spending time outdoors are undeniable.
 There is no substitute for fresh air, a dirt trail, the smell of the sea, or the warm feeling of the sun on your shoulders.

 There are many ways to encourage the love of nature.
 Spending time in nature should always be an enjoyable event.
 As a mom of an active seven-year-old with ADHD who questions everything and wants to learn all the time, I prepare for our nature outings.
 We often go to the library and look for books about our state.
 We find books on wildlife, birds, historical places, trails, and maps.
 Let your kids photocopy a few interesting pages.
 Having knowledge, facts, and information about your surroundings encourages good conversation.
 Doing some prep work keeps my children engaged and happy with our outdoor activity, particularly when hiking and biking.